kaypeter87/kaypeter.com/content/sections/archlinux/introduction.md

 ---

-This project will go through my experience on installing and configuring an Arch Linux system and how I interpret how it should look/function.
+This project will go through my experience on installing and configuring an Arch Linux system and how I interpret what it should look like/function.
 I've been a big Windows user for a long time during my career and have worked in mixed Linux/Windows environments.
 I recently made the switch to use Linux as my main Operating System (OS) driver in 2017 to optimize my workflow both at home and at Stack Overflow.

+One of the main reasons for switching to Linux is to avoid being trapped by Windows Update.
+With Linux and running Windows as a Virtual Machine (VM), I'm able to avoid having to wait for my system to finish updating to actually use it.
+This was a huge gain in efficiency for me and is why I gravitated to using Linux as my main OS.